HaiDinh215/AutoDeels/README.md

 **My first ever android app!** Written in Java with Android Studio.

 This app was co-developed in my software project class with 2 other students.
-My main responsibillity was building app layout, implementing the back end functionallity and database component.
+My main responsibility was building the app layout, implementing the back-end functionality and database component.

 ## Running the App
 Download and run the **"AutoDeels.apk"** using an android emulator